Kaj Birksted: World War II

 He then commanded No. 331 Squadron from September 1942 to April 1943.
 On 14 October 1942, Birksted was decorated with the Distinguished Flying Cross.

-On 1 August 1943, Birksted became Wing Commander, RAF, and soon after the equivalent Oberstløytnant, Norwegian Air Force and appointed as Wing Leader, No. 132 (Norwegian) Wing, flying the Spitfire Mk.
+On 1 August 1943, Birksted became an RAF wing commander and soon after the equivalent Oberstløytnant in the Norwegian Air Force and appointed as wing leader of No. 132 (Norwegian) Wing, flying the Spitfire Mk.
 IX.
 On 26 November 1943, he received the Distinguished Service Order.

-Birksted became tour-expired in March 1944, and was attached to No. 11 Group Staff in Uxbridge as an Operational Planner.
+Birksted's tour ended in March 1944, and he was attached to No. 11 Group Staff in Uxbridge as an operational planner.
 On 16 March 1945, he was appointed Wing Commander Flying at RAF Bentwaters, flying the North American P-51 Mustang.

 During the war Birksted claimed a total of ten and one shared aircraft confirmed destroyed with five damaged.

 After the war

 He returned to Denmark after the war, rejoining the newly formed Royal Danish Air Force as a senior staff officer.
 Birksted was in the Royal Danish Air Force until 1960 with the rank of colonel, after which he took up a position at NATO.